 UPDATING YOUR PERSONAL INFORMATION

 If you wish to make any changes to your personal information, you may contact us.
-We will generally rely on you to ensure the information we hold about you is accurate and complete.
+We will generally rely on you to ensure the information we hold about you is accurate or complete.

-If any of the personal or credit information we hold about you is incorrect, inaccurate or out of date, you may request that we correct the information.
-If appropriate, we will correct the personal information at the time of the request, otherwise we will provide an initial response within seven days of receiving your request.
-Where reasonable, and after our investigation, we will provide you with details about whether we have corrected the personal or credit information, within 30 days.
+If appropriate we will correct the personal information at the time of the request, otherwise, we will provide an initial response to you within seven days of receiving your request.
+Where reasonable, and after our investigation, we will provide you with details about whether we have corrected the personal or credit-related information within 30 days.

-We may need to consult other finance providers or credit reporting bodies or entities as part of our investigation.
+We may need to consult with other finance providers or credit reporting bodies or entities as part of our investigation.

 BUSINESS WITHOUT IDENTIFYING YOU

-In most circumstances, it will be necessary for us to identify you to successfully do business with you.
-However, where it is lawful and practicable to do so, we will offer you the opportunity of doing business with us without providing us with personal information – for example, if you make general enquiries about interest rates or current promotional offers.
+In most circumstances it will be necessary for us to identify you in order to successfully do business with you, however, where it is lawful and practicable to do so, we will offer you the opportunity of doing business with us without providing us with personal information, for example, if you make general inquiries about interest rates or current promotional offers.

 HOW SAFE AND SECURE IS YOUR PERSONAL INFORMATION THAT WE HOLD?

-We will take reasonable steps to protect your personal information by storing it in a secure environment.
+We will take a range of measures and reasonable steps to protect your personal information.
+Your personal information will always be stored in a secure environment.
 We may store your personal information in paper and electronic form.
 We will also take reasonable steps to protect any personal information from misuse, loss and unauthorised access, modification or disclosure.